Olympus E-M1 Mark III

 - Metering was a bit unpredictable

-This is the camera for everyone else — photographers that care more about a compact, adventure-ready system; photographers that want lenses that are long in zoom but short on size; and photographers looking for a camera that makes even the most difficult shots fun to shoot.
+This is the camera for everyone else, especially those who care more about having a compact, adventure-ready system; photographers that want lenses that are long in zoom but short on size; and photographers looking for a camera that makes even the most difficult shots fun to take.

-This includes features like Starry AF, the ability to use autofocus on the stars instead of painstakingly using manual focus to find that just-right sweet spot.
-That joins a 7.5-stop stabilization system and built-in neutral density (ND) filters that allows you to leave the tripod and the filters at home (most of the time, anyways).
+This includes all-new features like Starry Sky AF, an autofocus mode specifically for focusing on the stars (the ones in the sky; this isn’t paparazzi mode).
+That joins a 7.5-stop stabilization system and built-in neutral density (ND) filters that allow you to leave the tripod and screw-on filters at home (most of the time, anyways).

 Design and build quality

 The E-M1 Mark III is designed to offer similar features to the E-M1X, but in a smaller form without the built-in battery grip.
-With the 12-45mm f/4 PRO (also announced on Feb.
-12), it’s the smallest weather-sealed combo Olympus offers.
-I was able to tuck the camera, four lenses, two teleconverters — enough for a 600mm-equivalent reach — and an iPad inside a backpack.
-I had enough room left over to put my tripod inside my backpack instead of latching it on the outside, a difference that allowed me to skip the bag check and pack everything for a four-day international photo trip into carry-on luggage.
+With the 12-45mm f/4 PRO, it’s the smallest weather-sealed combo Olympus offers.
+I was able to tuck the camera, four lenses, two teleconverters — enough for a 600mm-equivalent reach — and an iPad into a backpack.
+I even had enough room left over to put my tripod inside the pack instead of strapping it to the exterior, a difference that allowed me to pack everything for a four-day international photo trip into carry-on luggage.

 On the less positive side, the record button and exposure compensation are right next to each other on the top of the camera near the shutter release.
 With the identical size and shape, I accidentally started recording video several times when what I wanted was to adjust the exposure.
 These two controls would require a bit more time with the camera to comfortably use without pulling the viewfinder away from my eye.

-The magnesium alloy body is sealed against dust and splashes and feels solid in the hands.
-The camera survived my accidental durability test when the tide came in a little faster than expected.
-Despite being more of a partial submersion than a splash, both the camera and the new 12-45mm kit lens were no worse for wear.
+The magnesium alloy body is sealed against dust and splashes and feels solid in the hands, which will come as no surprise to anyone who has used a high-end Olympus camera before.
+It even survived my accidental durability test when the tide came in a little faster than expected while the camera was on the beach.
+Despite being more of a partial submersion than a simple splash, both the E-M1 and the new 12-45mm kit lens were no worse for wear.
 A small amount of beach sand got just inside the battery door, but if the camera can survive getting smacked by an ocean wave, it should survive the advertised splash and dust without a hitch.

 The E-M1 Mark III doesn’t have the dual batteries of the E-M1X, but battery life is solid for a mirrorless camera.
 I didn’t need to swap the battery until the end of the day, roughly 800 shots later.
-(My penchant for burst mode usually allows me to get more than the advertised battery life ranking — the specs rank the camera at 420 shots, and 900 in quick sleep mode).
+(My penchant for burst mode usually allows me to get more than the advertised battery life ranking — the CIPA rating is 420 shots, or 900 in Quick Sleep mode).

 Features and performance

-Shooting with the E-M1 Mark II is incredibly liberating.
-While most mirrorless cameras are easy to travel with, in most cases, the E-M1 Mark II can leave both the tripod and the ND filters behind.
-With a 7-stop stabilization system (7.5 with the M.Zuiko Digital ED 12-100mm f/4.0 PRO) and the built-in NDs, I shot several long exposures of the ocean waves during the day with nothing but the camera body and lens.
+Compared to larger cameras, shooting with the E-M1 Mark III is liberating.
+While most mirrorless cameras are easy to travel with, in most cases, the E-M1 can leave both the tripod and the ND filters behind.
+With a 7-stop stabilization system (7.5 with the M.Zuiko Digital ED 12-100mm f/4.0 PRO lens) and the built-in NDs, I shot several long exposures of ocean waves during the day without taking my tripod out of the backpack.

-But shooting a long exposure handheld isn’t new for Olympus — taking a handheld photo of the stars without a tripod or manual focus, on the other hand, is.
-The camera’s new Starry AF mode doesn’t use contrast detection, phase detection, or even a hybrid of the two systems.
-Instead, it uses luminance and looks for light to focus on.
-The system uses two modes, speed priority for shooting handheld, and accuracy priority when working on a tripod.
-The mode is also set up to use back button focusing instead of focusing with a half-press of the shutter, making it easy to keep the focus locked as you reframe the shot.
+The system has two modes: Speed priority for shooting handheld, and accuracy priority when working on a tripod.
+The mode is also set up to use back-button focusing instead of focusing with a half-press of the shutter button, making it easy to keep the focus locked as you reframe the shot.

-Photographing stars is one of the more challenging types of photography because it typically requires a tripod and finding the sweet spot on the manual focus ring with several test shots before getting it just right.
-The E-M1 III’s combination of stabilization and Starry AF simplifies shooting the stars, making it easier for advanced photographers and actually possible for beginners.
-I would still prefer a tripod for the best results, but that one isn’t required is very impressive.
+Photographing stars is one of the more challenging types of photography because it typically requires a tripod and finding the sweet spot on the manual focus ring, which can take several test shots before getting it just right.
+The E-M1 III’s combination of stabilization and Starry Sky AF simplifies shooting the stars, making it easier for advanced photographers and approachable for beginners.
+I would still prefer a tripod for the best results, but the fact that one isn’t required is very impressive.

-Starry AF — for being a new feature that’s unheard of even from other brands — worked surprisingly well.
-I could watch the camera bring the star in and out of focus on the LCD screen .
-While not as quick as the camera’s usual autofocus, it beats manual focus.
-And since the system is based on luminance or light, it also works with other types of light sources surrounded by dark, like night cityscapes, for example.
+For being a new feature that’s unheard of from other brands, Starry Sky AF worked surprisingly well.
+While not as quick as the camera’s usual autofocus, it certainly beats manual focus.
+And since the system is based on luminance, it also works with other types of light sources surrounded by dark, like night cityscapes, for example.

-While the Starry AF is the star of the show, the E-M1 Mark III’s 121-point autofocus system — a system almost idetical to the E-M1X — is respectable and performs well.
+While the Starry Sky AF is the star of the show, the E-M1 Mark III’s 121-point on-chip phase-detection autofocus system — a system almost identical to the E-M1X — performs well.
 The focusing speed isn’t record-breaking, but it kept up with everything from surfers to birds in flight.
-Low light autofocus is also respectable with sensitivity down to -3.5 EV.
+Low light autofocus is also respectable, though not best-in-class, with sensitivity down to -3.5 EV.

-The processor also enables the handheld high res mode, which uses the image stabilization system and the tiny movements of your hands to stitch together 16 photos into a 50-megapixel file.
-The mode is only good with the stillest subjects, but offers the option of getting more resolution when the 20.4 megapixels from the sensor isn’t enough.
+The TruPic IX processor also enables a new handheld high-res mode, which uses the image stabilization system and the tiny movements of your hands to stitch together 16 photos into a 50-megapixel file.
+The mode is only good with perfectly still subjects, but offers the option of getting more resolution when the 20.4 megapixels from the sensor isn’t enough.

-The E-M1 Mark III houses the same megapixel count as the Mark II — but with its smaller Four-Thirds sensor, at some point, increasing the resolution brings diminishing returns.
-There’s no way to get around the fact that this sensor, now many years old, has limitations compared to larger, more modern sensors, but the E-M1 Mark II is still good enough for most photographers.
+The E-M1 Mark III houses the same sensor as the Mark II, with the same 20MP resolution.
+Given the small sensor size, at some point, increasing the resolution brings diminishing returns, so 20MP is fine.
+Still, there’s no way to get around the fact that this sensor, now many years old, has limitations compared to larger, more modern sensors.
+The E-M1 Mark III is still good enough for most photographers, but don’t expect a jump in image quality over older models.

-One of the biggest perks of the Micro Four Thirds system is that the 2X crop factor makes getting a longer focal length easier.
-600mm of equivalent reach, a back-breaking focal length on full frame, can be easily carried with you.
+But that smaller sensor does have advantages.
+One of the biggest perks that the 2X crop factor makes getting a longer focal length easier.
+600mm of equivalent reach, a back-breaking focal length on full-frame, can be easily carried with you.

-The excellent image stabilization is a big help with those long lenses.
-The stabilization helped keep details sharp while working with an extreme telephoto, even at relatively slow shutter speeds.
+The excellent image stabilization is also a big help with those long lenses.
+Even at relatively slow shutter speeds, details remained sharp when shooting handheld at 600mm.

 The camera’s metering system felt less predictable than most, even in spot metering mode, and I was regularly on the exposure compensation dial to get the shot right in aperture priority and shutter priority mode.

 Video follows a similar pattern, with good color and excellent stabilization.
 Recording steady wide-angle shots without a tripod was simple, with only minor movement in the video.
-Detail is excellent, thanks to the cinema 4K resolution at 24 fps.
+Detail is excellent, thanks to the cinema 4K resolution.

 Price and availability

-The Olympus OM-D E-M1 Mark III is $1,800 and will release on February 24.
-The camera is currently.
+The Olympus OM-D E-M1 Mark IIIand was released on February 24.

 The Olympus OM-D E-M1 Mark III is a small camera, sure, but it’s also a camera that can perform in a way that other cameras can’t.
-Features like Starry AF and handheld high res mode are unique advantages.
+Features like Starry Sky AF and handheld high res mode are unique advantages.
+Because you can pack a weather-sealed camera and smaller lenses, leave the tripod and ND filters at home, and still get solid images, the E-M1 Mark III is an ideal camera for travel.

 The smaller sensor is less ideal for genres like portraits, weddings, and fashion, where you can spend a similar amount of cash on a full-frame body, and where the E-M1 III’s advanced features simply won’t come into play.